GoogleCloudPlatform/cloudml-samples/census/vanilla-tf/README.md

 ```

 ### Using gcloud local
-Run the code on your local machine using `gcloud`:
+Run the code on your local machine using `gcloud`.
+This allows you to mock
+running it on the cloud:

 ```
 gcloud beta ml local train --package-path trainer \